A bound on the number of edges in graphs without an even cycle: Acknowledgment

 \section{Acknowledgment}

 We would like to thank the referees for carefully reading the manuscript and for giving constructive comments which helped improving the quality of the paper.
+We thank Xizhi Liu for bringing to our attention a mistake in the proof of \eqref{induc:normal} in the original version of the paper, which resulted in us claiming a stronger result with $80\sqrt{k\log k}$ instead of $80\sqrt{k}\log k$.
 All remaining errors are ours.